• Skip to primary navigation

 As we age, we are less able to see color nuances.
 Are senior citizens able to read your website?

-Some accessibility improvements will be things you might be able to do yourself, like creating “alt tags”.
+Some accessibility improvements will be things you might be able to do yourself, like creating “alt text”.
 Other things, like color contrast, and aria labels might require some help depending on your site and your skill level.

 We would be glad to answer any questions, and if our agency isn’t the right fit for your needs, we are happy to refer you to other resources.

-Leave a Reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *